How to Sell Your House With a Realtor [10 Key Steps]

 For most homeowners, that means selling for the highest price –– in the shortest amount of time –– and with the least amount of stress.

-Only basing your decision on an agent’s experience and personality is like picking a book based on its cover.
+Because only basing your decision on an agent’s experience and personality is like picking a book based on its cover.

 It might seem great at first, but you can find out later the contents don’t match the promises on the exterior.